 Professor Gianvito is a filmmaker, curator, and critic.
-His films include the feature films The Flower of Pain, Address Unknown, and The Mad Songs of Fernanda Hussein, and is the winner of multiple awards including having been cited as one of the top ten films of the year by critics in The Chicago Reader, The Boston Phoenix, and Film Comment magazine.
+His films include the feature films The Flower of Pain, Address Unknown, and The Mad Songs of Fernanda Hussein, winner of multiple awards including having been cited as one of the top ten films of the year by critics in The Chicago Reader, The Boston Phoenix, and Film Comment magazine.

 His 2007 documentary, Profit Motive and the Whispering Wind, received considerable acclaim and multiple awards including "Best Experimental Film of the Year" by the National Society of Film Critics and Grand Prize for Documentary Feature at the Belfort EntreVues Film Festival.
-In 2010, the magazine Time Out (New York) voted Profit Motive #45 in a critics' poll of the 50 Greatest Documentaries of All Time.
+In 2010, the magazine Time Out (New York) included Profit Motive in a critics' poll of the 50 Greatest Documentaries of All Time.